anneliesq/politcal-psych-blog/content/post/2023-11-05-week-8-symbolic-politics/index.md

 In this section of the blog, I attempt to model the two outcome variables (`group_favorability_the_police` and `discrimination_blacks` from two predictor variables: political ideology and an indicator variable for the day (before =1, after = 0).

 For each outcome variable, I consider two model types: linear and logit models.

+## Probit Vs. Regression:

+OLS models work best for continuous outcome variables, whereas probit models are effective when the outcome variable is categorical.
+Unlike using least squared in OLS regression, a probit model uses Maximum Likelihood Estimation to predict the parameters.
+An ordered probit model is effective when the response variable is categorical and ordered.
+This means the values have an obvious order.

+For this blog, I use the response variable of `group_favorability_the_police`.
+As shown above, this variable takes values between 1-4, where 1 is very favorable and 4 is very unfavorable.
+Further, although this variable is ordinal, the difference between each level is not the same.
+Very favorable to somewhat favorable is less than somewhat favorable to somewhat unfavorable.
+For these reasons, an ordered probit model appears more appropriate for the given response variable.

 ### Police favorability: